SeldonIO/jenkins-x-seldon-core-sandbox/doc/source/python/python_component.md

 ## Combiners

-Seldon Core allows yout to create components that combine responses from multiple models into a single response.
+Seldon Core allows you to create components that combine responses from multiple models into a single response.
 To create a class for this add a method with signature below:

 ```python
     def aggregate(self, features_list: List[Union[np.ndarray, str, bytes]], feature_names_list: List) -> Union[np.ndarray, List, str, bytes]: